Fittings with Flare: A Guide to the Universal Hydraulic Flaring Tool

 After the die set is placed into the yoke, the Clamping Screw may be tightened.
 Do not tighten down too much, as the OP 0 die is used to align the tubing flush with the face of the female die and the tubing needs to be able to move within the die set for this to happen.

 From here, the process diverges.
-Depending on the flare shape desired, the die will be different: a double flare will use the flare labeled simply with the imperial measurements of the tubing's outer diameter, while other dies will be labelled with other details that connote their corresponding flare (i.e. ISO, CONNECT, and GM FUEL).
+Depending on the flare shape desired, the die will be different: a double flare will use the flare labeled simply with the imperial measurements of the tubing's outer diameter, while other dies will be labeled with other details that connote their corresponding flare (i.e. ISO, CONNECT, and GM FUEL).
 Regardless of the flare, the second stage will be labeled "OP1".
-The dimensions and purpose of each die is labeled in the box and embossed into the side of the die.
+The dimensions and purpose of each die are labeled in the box and embossed into the side of the die.
 Once the new die is loaded, the hydraulic handle can be closed and pumped until the lever once again becomes difficult to actuate.
 From there, the knob can be turned to open.
 This will retract the plunger.

 Depending on the flare, there will also be an OP 2 die that must be slotted into the plunger, and the whole process is repeated.
 This is the case for double flares.
-Once the last step of the flare forming process is completed, the plunger can be retracted, the clamping screw released, and the die set can be extracted from the yoke.
+Once the last step of the flare-forming process is completed, the plunger can be retracted, the clamping screw released, and the die set can be extracted from the yoke.
 At this point, the line should be flared!

 There are a few problems that can happen when flaring a line.
 The flare might form off-center from the line, the die set might slip, or more problematic: the line could get stuck in the die.
 Each of these potential problems has an answer.
 If a flare forms off-center, it is likely that the tubing was not straight or unevenly work-hardened.
 If the tubing slips in the die set, it is likely that the clamping screw was not torqued enough or that the surface of the tubing has been worn smooth somehow.
 The worst problem is when the tubing gets stuck inside of the die: this is likely because the tubing itself was not sized to specs and had an abnormally-large outer diameter.
 If this happens, work the line around in the die until it comes free.
-With longer flares like GM lines, this may be more difficult, but can be done with a pair of pliers, a vice, and a nice mallet.
+With longer flares like GM lines, this may be more difficult but can be done with a pair of pliers, a vice, and a nice mallet.

 The 4LTL team loves the Universal Hydraulic Flaring Tool.
 It's quick to use, produces great flares, and has a lot of utility in the shop.
-It can even be used with just one hand, if you're clever.
+It can even be used with just one hand if you're clever.

 We hope this guide has been helpful and informative!